parkie0517/PointTransformerV3-SemSeg/README.md

 (Orange: Train 1, Blue: Train 2, Red: Train 3)

 #### 7.2.2.
 Test Result
 At epoch 74 the validation mIoU was the highest.
 Therefore, the test dataset evaluation was done using the best model saved at epoch 74.
-Below is the results.
+Below are the results.
 - mIoU: 0.3882
 - mAcc: 0.4799
 - allAcc: 0.7085